These guidelines are subject to change, depending on updates to federal, state and local health recommendations. Last updated: June 2, 2022

 Any member of the CAW community who comes into close contact with someone who has tested positive for COVID-19 must stay at home, or go home immediately upon learning of the close contact.
 They must notify a member of the CAW staff immediately by telephone if possible, or text or email.
 If the latter, they should be available for a follow up call to transmit details (including date of exposure, symptoms, test results and/or plans)

-Fully vaccinated people who have come into close contact with someone with suspected or confirmed COVID-19 should be tested for COVID-19 one week (seven days) after exposure before coming back to CAW (for class or work).
-To reenter the building, they must have no fever for the past 24 hours or other serious symptoms, and have a confirmed negative COVID-19 PCR test, dated no earlier than one week after exposure.
-They must submit this to CAW firstname.lastname@example.org.
+Fully vaccinated people who have come into close contact with someone with suspected or confirmed COVID-19 should be tested for COVID-19 five days after exposure before coming back to CAW (for class or work).
+To reenter the building, they must have no fever for the past 24 hours or other serious symptoms, and have a confirmed negative COVID-19 PCR test, dated no earlier than five days after exposure.
+They must submit this to CAW at firstname.lastname@example.org.
 You will receive a reply email letting you know we’ve received your proof of a negative test and that it’s ok to come back to CAW.

 A negative test result prior to the one week mark is not acceptable, due to the incubation period of the virus.